 Sean O'Brien: Teaching Assistant

-I was born in Denver, Colorado.
-This is my first year at Rise.
-I earned my bachelor’s degree in Special Education and Rehabilitation at the University of Arizona.
-Throughout my life, I’ve had numerous positions and volunteer opportunities working in the disability field.
-Last year I spent the year in Los Angeles working as an ABA technician.
-I plan to attend graduate school in special education.
-In my free time, I love to watch and play sports, and enjoy spending time with family and friends.
+Sean was born in Denver, Colorado and joined Rise in 2016.
+He earned his bachelor’s degree in Special Education and Rehabilitation at the University of Arizona.
+Throughout his life, he had numerous positions and volunteer opportunities working in the field of disabilities.
+He spent one year in Los Angeles working as an ABA technician.
+He is currently in graduate school, pursuing his Master’s degree in Early Childhood Special Education.
+In his free time, he loves to watch and play sports, and enjoys spending time with family and friends.

 Kristin is a graduate of Overland High School.
 She has attended Ability Specialist program for several years, they assisted her with job coaching and then they helped her with various job opportunities, one of them being University Hospital in the position of kitchen staff and then dining room staff.
 Abilities informed us that Kristin would be a good fit for a position that was opening up at the Rise School.
-Kristin applied and got the job and is enjoying her new job immensely!
-She love to go to movies, and enjoys many types of music and hanging out with her friends.
+Kristin applied, was offered the position, and now enjoys her new job immensely!
+She loves to go to movies, and enjoys many types of music and hanging out with her friends.